Fast Times at Ridgemont High poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to Stacy actively chooses to pursue an older guy (Ron Johnson) and loses her virginity in the pool house.
 This is her active choice to cross from childhood innocence into the "adult" world she thinks she wants., moving from reaction to action.

 The Collapse moment at 67 minutes (75% through) represents the emotional nadir.
 Here, Stacy discovers she's pregnant after her encounter with Damone, who refuses to help and abandons her.
-The loss of innocence is complete - the "whiff of death" is the death of her childhood and the harsh reality of adult consequences., demonstrates the protagonist at their lowest point.
+The loss of innocence is complete - the "whiff of death" is the death of her childhood and the harsh reality of adult consequences., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 79% of the runtime.
 Brad discovers Stacy's situation and realizes his sister needs him.
 Mark confronts Damone about betraying Stacy.
 The characters gain clarity: authentic relationships matter more than image or status., demonstrating the transformation achieved throughout the journey.